Courageous Involvement

 The facts that you determine in relation to the challenge will direct your attempts.
 At the same time, your attempts, successful or not, will bring certain realities of the challenge to the fore and direct your attention to taking them into account.

 Independent feedback and assessment of the reality will ideally legitimate your attempts and release your efforts.
 Either that or they will be discouraging.
-Keeping on trying will likely stimulate independent assessments.
+Keeping on trying will likely stimulate a search for independent assessments.

-Participation does not directly affect trying or vice versa because any influence must be mediated by the realities which direct trying or by beliefs which confirm trying.
-Without those mediating centres there would be no external check () or internal check () on why trying-and-participation are occurring and even whether involvement makes any sense.
+Participation does not directly affect trying or vice versa because any influence must be mediated by or by .
+Without those mediating centres there would be no external or internal checks on why trying and participation are occurring, nor whether involvement makes any sense.

 Blockages